page banner bg

 Generally, laboratory workflows should encourage best practices that:

-Start small, but be impactful with the laboratory workflow you choose.
+Start small but impactful with the laboratory workflow you choose.

 As you detail the process from which you create your lab workflow, make sure you identify any bottlenecks, obstacles or constraints in the process as well as outlining the solution for those issues.
 When thinking about tasks in a sample processing workflow be sure to consider: